GoldenBitsSoftware/ZAUTH-RFC/ZEBRA-ZephyrBLEAuthentication_RFC_3-2020.md

 (GATT or L2CAP), the necessary code is then included into the project.

 Initially two authentication methods are proposed, DTLS and Challenge-Response.
-Additional authentication methods can be added including custom authentication.
-For example, a RSA hardware token based authentication method.
+Additional authentication methods can be added including custom authentication such as a RSA hardware token based authentication method.
 The authentication is performed at the Bluetooth application level versus the stack itself.
 This has both advantages and disadvantages, discussed later in this proposal.